CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 Disclaimer:
 Dont be confused I have nothing to do with Centos or Redhat or IBM in any offical capacity.
 I'm just a nerd with a great hobby and some toys.
 No one and I mean no one endorsed this project personally or in any way from such said above.
 What information they did not have publicly made available such as build scripts beyond a leftover kickstart, I deduced on my own and may not be a method they employ at all upstream for image creation.
 Furthermore, the official project is not responsible for maintaining anything to do with this sub-project spun off of theirs.
 Ask me for help if you want it or help your self , please.
+PLEASE, Don't mention sub project spins of hobbyists in upstream project forums as its likely inappropiate.